veracity/veracity-documentation/sections/developerexperience/apitutorial.md

 There are two main models for managing user access to your API:
 - Modern model using Veracity Services API v4 with Veracity Access Hub (recommended for New APIs).
-- Legacy model using Veracity Services API v3 and subscription keys (for maitenance only).
+- Existing model using Veracity Services API v3 and subscription keys (for maintenance only).

 For new APIs, we recommend the modern model:
 - Using **Veracity Access Hub** to manage user access.